Florence Hummerston Kiosk: Later uses

-It has been altered at times by the Perth City Council.

-Over time it has also been known as, Esplanade Tearooms for most of the 1940s and 1950s, Annabella's Nightclub (1977–1980), Florence Hummerston Day Care Centre (1985–1998) after former City Counselor Florence Hummerston, as well as the Salvation Army youth drop-in centre The Converted Duke (1982–1985), and has had other usages as well.
+The building has been altered at times by the Perth City Council and has hosted various tenants.
+Over time it has also been known as the Esplanade Kiosk, the Esplanade Tearooms for most of the 1940s and 1950s, the Silver Dragon Restaurant and Steak House (late 1960s), Annabella's Nightclub (1977–1980), the Salvation Army youth drop-in centre The Converted Duke (1982–1985), as well as the Florence Hummerston Day Care Centre (1985–1998).
+Before its relocation to Elizabeth Quay, the kiosk was then-occupied by the upscale Grand Palace Chinese restaurant.

 With the redevelopment of Esplanade Reserve in the early 1970s, the change rooms and public toilets were redesigned internally.

 Relocation

 Plans for the 2012 redevelopment of the Esplanade area included dismantling the original building and moving it elsewhere.
-The newer additions (with lesser heritage values) would be demolished.
+The newer additions to the building (with lesser heritage values) would be demolished.
+The kiosk was deconstructed in 2012 to make way for the excavation of the Elizabeth Quay site and was placed into storage.